Talking rubbish to a mass of people is not really my thing.

-The best way to look at selling on Twitter or almost any social media platform is by comparing it to a traditional marketing tool, something we’ve all tried and tested, flyer design and distribution.
+The best way to look at selling via social media is by comparing it to a traditional marketing tool, something we’ve all tried and tested, flyer design and distribution.

 Flyer design is cheap and cheerful and so is the ROI.

-Their quick, hard hitting, informative and sales worthy but for a flyer to be truly effective, needs to get into the right hands.
+Their quick, hard-hitting, informative and sales worthy but for a flyer to be truly effective it needs to get into the right hands.

 This is the hard part and essentially why flyers can bring a poor ROI.